 Top 10 World Heritage Sites of Nepal

 Here we present to you the elaborative list of world heritage sites of Nepal.
-The 10 UNESCO world heritage sites of Nepal include Lumbini, Boudhanath, Pashupatinath, Chnagunarayan, Chitwan National Park, Sagarmatha national park, Swayambhunath, Patan Durbar Square, Bhaktapur Durbar Square, Kathmandu Durbar Square.
+The 10 UNESCO world heritage sites of Nepal include Lumbini, Boudhanath, Pashupatinath, Chnagunarayan, Chitwan National Park, Sagarmatha National Park, Swayambhunath, Patan Durbar Square, Bhaktapur Durbar Square, Kathmandu Durbar Square.
 Be sure to stick to the end to gain insights into the natural, cultural, and religious aspects.

 1. Lumbini – The Birthplace Of Lord Buddha

-Located around 300 km southwest of Kathmandu valley, Lumbini is a religious pilgrimage site that carries a lot of history behind it.
-It is designated as a UNESCO world heritage site (1997).
+Located around 300 km southwest of Kathmandu Valley, Lumbini is a religious pilgrimage site that carries a lot of history behind it.
+It is designated as a UNESCO World Heritage Site (1997).
 Lumbini is renowned for being the birthplace of Gautama Buddha also regarded as Shakyamuni.
 Siddhartha Gautam was the Shakya prince from around the 3rd-4th century BCE who left the Kingdom and eventually attained enlightenment and became Buddha.

 His teachings, Buddhism spread all around the globe throughout the years.
 Lumbini carries immense spiritual and religious significance for the Buddhists.
-The crucial landmarks that you can’t afford to miss while you are here at Lumbini includes; The Maya Devi temple, World Peace Pagoda, Thai Monastery, Nepal Buddha Temple, Tilaurakot Palace, Burmese(Myanmar) Temple, and China Temple.
+The crucial landmarks that you can’t afford to miss while you are here at Lumbini include; The Maya Devi temple, World Peace Pagoda, Thai Monastery, Nepal Buddha Temple, Tilaurakot Palace, Burmese(Myanmar) Temple, and China Temple.

-If you’re looking for more in-depth information, check out our blog on A Guide to Lumbini Spiritual Sites & places to visit.
+If you’re looking for more in-depth information, check out our blog on A Guide to Lumbini Spiritual Sites & Places to Visit.

 2. Pashupatinath Temple

 Pashupatinath Temple is one of the most significant Hindu temples dedicated to Lord Shiva.
 The existence of the Pashupatinath temple dates back to 400 AD.
 The Pashupatinath temple holds immense significance in the Hindu religion.
-This holy temple was enlisted in the UNESCO world heritage site of Nepal in 1979.
+This holy temple was enlisted in the UNESCO World Heritage Site of Nepal in 1979.
 The Pashupatinath temple is renowned for its breathtaking pagoda-style architecture.
 The two-story roofs of the Pashupatinath temple are gold embellished and the main 4 doors are silver.